 Literary tourism Literary tourism is gradually becoming one of the most interesting trends for lovers of books, stories and, of course, travel.
 It is no longer a simple matter of strolling through tourist places, but of immersing yourself in the settings and experiences of the literary works that have left their mark on us.
 Below we show you some of the most interesting and emblematic destinations where you can practice literary tourism.
 From bookstores to literary routes through the streets of cities full of history.
 Let’s begin this fascinating journey!

-Powell's City of Books: The World's Largest Bookstore, Portland
+Powell’s City of Books: The world’s largest bookstore, Portland

-Let's start the tour in Portland, Oregon, United States.
-The city is home to the famous Powell's City of Books, considered the largest bookstore in the world.
-Not only is it a refuge for bibliophiles, but its building of more than 6.000 square meters offers everything a book lover could dream of: from first editions to the latest releases, all in one space.
-In addition, it has different thematic sections and environments that invite you to spend hours among its shelves.
+Let’s start the tour in Portland, Oregon, United States.
+The city is home to the famous Powell’s City of BooksThe Portland Library, considered the world’s largest bookstore, is not only a haven for bibliophiles, but its 6.000-square-meter building offers everything a book lover could dream of: from first editions to the latest releases, all in one place.
+It also features diverse themed sections and inviting atmospheres that encourage visitors to spend hours browsing its shelves.
+Additionally, the Portland Library is also open to the public.
+Heathman Hotel, which features a selection of around 4.000 volumes signed by famous writers who have stayed at the hotel.
+A luxury corner for literature lovers looking to stay in an iconic location.

 Library of Congress, Washington DC